osism/osism.github.io/docs/guides/deploy-guide/manager.md

 ./run.sh operator
 ```

-When the `./run.sh operator` is executed, the following prompts are displayed.
+When the `./run.sh operator` is executed, the following prompts are displayed:

 | Prompt                                       | Value                                              | Comment                              |
 |:---------------------------------------------|:---------------------------------------------------|:-------------------------------------|
 | `SSH password:`                              | Password so that the `ANSIBLE_USER` can login      | Enabled by `ANSIBLE_ASK_PASS`        |
 | `BECOME password[defaults to SSH password]:` | Password so that the `ANSIBLE_USER` can use `sudo` | Enabled by `ANSIBLE_BECOME_ASK_PASS` |
 | `Vault password:`                            | Value of `secrets/vaultpass`                       | Enabled by `ANSIBLE_ASK_VAULT_PASS`  |

+**Useful information if something goes wrong in the step described**

 * If a password is required to login to the manager node, `ANSIBLE_ASK_PASS=True` must be set.
 * If an SSH key is required to login to the manager node, the key has to be added on the manager